-In addition to offering NBCSN and NFL Network, DIRECTV NOW also has tons of regional sports networks that cover your favorite local teams.
-You’ll only get the regional network(s) that is available in your area.
+The regional sports networks are the major appeal of fuboTV.
+Remember, you’ll only get the regional network(s) that is available in your area.
 Here are the currently covered teams you can enjoy an NHL live stream for in market:

 - Anaheim Ducks – watch live via FOX Sports San Diego/FOX Sports Prime Ticket